Abdulrahmansoliman/Zodiac/README.md

 # Book-Store

-Online Bookstore implemented by javaFX
+An Online Bookstore was implemented by Java & JavaFX

     ---This Application was implemented using offline XAMPP database.
 * As OOP concepts were followed, you can change the host, password, and uri from the ConnectionEstablisher Class in the database package.